ay106/CapstoneProject/README.md

-# Capstone Project Spring 2024: Data Science Analysis- Physician-Scientists and tracking their research
+# Capstone Project Spring 2024: Data Science Analysis-  Deciphering the Innovation Pipeline of Physician-Scientists

 ## Ashley You, class of Fall 2025